Deadshot: Modern Age

 Having learned that Eddie's kidnapping was part of a complicated plot by Genevieve Lawton to inspire Floyd to finally kill his father, Deadshot returns to his home town.
 Confronting his mother in her home, Deadshot first intends to kill her but then reconsiders when his therapist Marnie Herrs points out that Genevieve also has her own desire for death and hopes to be killed as she does not wish to harm herself.
 Rather than possibly give her the outcome she desires, Deadshot chooses not to kill his mother and instead shoots her with a precision shot to the spine, causing her to be a paraplegic.
 Deadshot remarks that this is fitting since her efforts to kill George Lawton only resulted in his own paralysis, and now they are a "matched set."

 Later on, a US senator threatens to expose the Suicide Squad to the world.
 Task Force X field leader Rick Flag decides to assassinate the senator and Deadshot is ordered to stop Flag.
-On the steps of the Lincoln Memorial, Deadshot publicly kills the senator himself, justifying that this is in compliance with his literal orders: "Stop Flag from killing the senator.
-Exact words."
-DC police then gun down Deadshot where he stands, but he survives his wounds and after a hospital stay and physical therapy he returns to active duty with the Suicide Squad.
+On the steps of the Lincoln Memorial, Deadshot publicly kills the senator himself, justifying that this is in compliance with his literal orders to stop Flag from killing the senator.
+DC police then gun down Deadshot where he stands, but he survives his wounds.
+After treatment, he returns to active duty with the Suicide Squad.

-Lawton's uniform is stolen by a man who then uses the Deadshot name and equipment to commit crimes and murders.
-After Lawton kills the impostor while the man is still dressed in the Deadshot uniform and mask.
-Later, Floyd is haunted by the experience of having shot down his own "image" and for some time does not fix the fatal bullet hole that now occupies his uniform.

 Eventually, the Suicide Squad operations are temporarily halted and Deadshot returns to his own life and agenda.
 At one point, he becomes a host body for the demon lord Neron and nearly kills a kindergarten class.
 To Lawton's relief, he is stopped and then relieved of his demonic possession by the Justice League.
 Later on, Deadshot accepts a contract to kill the Pope, but is thwarted by Wonder Woman.